Door Supervisor and Security Guard (now known as Security Officer) Top-Up courses.

 Option 1: Take the DS Top-Up that consists of 2 days classroom + some pre-course ‘self-study’.

-Option 2: Downgrade to a SO licence by taking the SO Top-Up training that consists of completing online learning then either attending a classroom to take your exams or by doing them online by proctored exams.
+*Option 2: Switch roles to a SO licence by taking the SO Top-Up training that consists of completing online learning then either attending a classroom to take your exams or by doing them online by proctored exams.

 Course content and assessment (DS – Top-Up)